FailAcademy/learning/wdp-vancouver/_slides/week-05/02-intro-to-esnext.md

 console.log(sum(1, 2, 3, 4, 5)); // 15
 ```

-**Note:** No other named parameters can follow the spread parameter in the function declaration.
+**Note:** No other named parameters can follow the rest parameter in the function declaration.

 ---